May 13, 2026 · by BalayHub Admin · 5 min read

-Everything a non-Filipino needs to know about buying property in the Philippines in 2026: what you CAN own, condo rules, long-term leases, financing, and pitfalls.
+A non-Filipino's practical guide to buying property in the Philippines in 2026 - what you can legally own, condos versus land, long-term leases, financing, and how to buy safely from abroad.

 What you legally CAN own